drduh/Debian-Privacy-Server-Guide/README.md

-This is a step-by-step guide to configuring and managing a domain, remote server and hosted services, such as VPN, a private and obfuscated Tor bridge, and encrypted chat, using the [Debian GNU/Linux](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) operating system and other free software.
+This is a guide to configuring and managing a domain and remote host with services such as VPN, obfuscated Tor bridge, and encrypted chat, using the [Debian GNU/Linux](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) operating system and other free software.

-This guide is written for [Google Compute Engine](https://cloud.google.com/compute/) (GCE), but will very likely work well on other service providers, such as Linode or Amazon AWS, or any computer which will run GNU/Linux, such as a [PC Engines APU](https://www.pcengines.ch/apu2.htm) in a closet.
-It uses recommended configuration files from [drduh/config](https://github.com/drduh/config).
+This guide is written for [Google Compute Engine](https://cloud.google.com/compute/), but will very work with other providers, such as Linode or Amazon, or on any computer which will run GNU/Linux, such as a [PC Engines APU](https://www.pcengines.ch/apu2.htm) in a closet.
+This guide uses configuration files from [drduh/config](https://github.com/drduh/config).

 # Domain name

-If you are not sure what a domain name is, see the [Wikipedia article](https://en.wikipedia.org/wiki/Domain_name) and decide if you would like to create one at all.
+If you are not sure what a domain name is, skip this section for now.

 I had decided to purchase [duh.to](http://duh.to/) from [Tonic](https://www.tonic.to/), a `.to` top level domain registrar.
 A 5 year registration cost $200 - a steep price, but not unreasonable for an esoteric [ccTLD](https://en.wikipedia.org/wiki/.to) with many available short, memorable, three-letter domain names.
 Tonic.to also does not maintain [a public whois database](https://www.tonic.to/faq.htm#16), which is a privacy advantage.